OhKevinG/cs408-lab-11/README.md

 ## Overview

 This project shows an example of how to work with and AWS Database and the basic CRUD operations "GET", "PUT" and "DELETE".

+## Running

+Run the website through VSCode's Live Preview extension.

 ## Sources and Credits